jdhitsolutions/PSWorkItem/docs/Remove-PSWorkItemCategory.md

 ### -Category

 Specify the category name.
-This is case-sensitive.
+There should be tab-completion for this parameter.
+If you will be specifying an alternate database path, specify the path before using this parameter so that correct categories will be detected.

 ```yaml
 Type: String[]